Download the UMSV Digital Campus App Today! 📲

 • Sneakers may be worn during lab.

-• Half-length white lab coats with the College’s program patch attached to the upper right sleeve.
-The lab coat must be neat and clean and free of all stains
+• Half-length white lab coats must be neat and clean and free of all stains.

-• Program ID tags clearly identifying the wearer as a University of Mount Saint Vincent Master of Science Physician Assistant Program student.
+• Program ID tags clearly identifying the wearer as a University of Mount Saint Vincent Physician Assistant Student are required.

 Clinical Year Attire